 4. Virtual Versus On-Site Assisting Opportunities

-The rise of remote work has blurred some lines between executive assistant vs personal assistant tasks, but core differences remain.
+The rise of remote work has blurred some lines between executive assistant and personal assistant tasks, but core differences remain.

 Executive assistants are often sought after for jobs requiring virtual support, including managing documents, creating business reports, and coordinating virtual team efforts.